PeterStrom/PeterStrom.github.io/about.md

 permalink: /about/
 ---

-Hi!
-I'm really enjoying PhD studies at Karolinska, Stockholm.
-You can say that I do personalized medicin in prostate cancer from a statistical point-of-view.
-Currently, I build convolutional neural networks for cancer in prostate tissue.
+At the time of writing I'm about to finish my PhD studies at Karolinska, Stockholm.
+In the last years I have been focusing on prediction modelling and building an AI for automatic cancer diagnostics.
+I have a background in mathematics and love data science in general, but particularly prediction modelling.

 ### Contact me